NTNUI/koiene-booking-h20/README.md

 Integration tests are found in the `tests` folder of the ``ntnui` directory.

+### Quick tour of the file structure
+The files found in the `views` folder defines the api-endpoint-handlers.
+`urls.py` is the file where the routing from the url to the handlers are defined.
+Inside `models` are the files that defines the database models.
+These are serialized to-and-from postgreSQL db entries and native python dictionaries.
+The logic for doing this and specifying which fields are wanted can be found in the `serializers` folder.

 Each app follows a structured template like this:
 ```
 ┣ 📂app